johnphenry/jl/README.md

 # jl_rand(lo,hi)
 jl_rand is a macro that supports random number generation for both floats and integer types.
 The random value will contain any possible number between lo and hi.

+# jl_string( char*str, float x, float y, float w, float h, jl_Color col )
+jl_string will draw a string that fits inside the recatangle passed to it.
+The background of the texture will be transparent, and the color of the text will be rendered with color col.

 # Coming Soon
 Abstractions over common texture-loading operations.
 Abstractions over sound-loading and sound-playing operations.